-The research group compared two types of thin film solar cells.
-First, a standard design that uses single junction thin film solar cells and second, a design which has two different materials and uses either two-junction or four-junction thin film solar cells, also known as tandem cells.
+The research group compared two types of thin-film solar cells.
+First, a standard design that uses single-junction thin-film solar cells and second, a design that has two different materials and uses either two-junction or four-junction thin-film solar cells, also known as tandem cells.

 “Standard single-junction cells have a maximum efficiency limit of about 30 percent, whereas tandem cells, using two materials, can have much higher efficiency, above 40 percent,” said Sarah Sofia, an MIT graduate student and research coordinator on the study.

 The study was conducted at three different geographical locations in the United States, each having distinct environments – Arizona (arid environment), South Dakota (temperate environment), and Florida (humid environment).
-As the amount of water vapour in the air can determine how much sunlight reaches the solar cell, a total of four different technologies were analysed in each environment.
+As the amount of water vapor in the air can determine how much sunlight reaches the solar cell, a total of four different technologies were analyzed in each environment.

 “This paper breaks new ground because it precisely quantifies the cost of solar energy for different solar-panel technologies, in different climate zones, and for different application scales,” said Raffi Garabedian, Chief Technology Officer at First Solar.